ciaccogiuseppe/se2022-08-OfficeQueueManager/Retrospective/Retrospective-Template.md

   The main mistake was not defining and deciding exactly what each task included, especially for the front-end part.

 - What lessons did you learn (both positive and negative) in this sprint?\
-  Not defining what operations a task include can harm its execution, forgetting something important to do.
+  Not defining what operations a task include can harm its execution, forgetting something important to do or doing something that yous shouldn't do.
   Despite the task splitting was not carried out correctly, the team still managed to finish all the stories defined, without exceeding their       personal workload too much.

 - Which improvement goals set in the previous retrospective were you able to achieve?\
+  This is our first retrospective.
 - Which ones you were not able to achieve?
 Why?\
+  This is our first retrospective, again.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)\
-  Better task splitting: for each task defining all the required operations that it will include Improve branching: define common rules for executing commits and branches on the current work Improve estimations: define better estimations for testing tasks and front-end tasks
+  Better task splitting: for each task defining all the required operations that it will include Improve branching: define common rules for executing commits and branches on the current work, decide a folder structure to follow
+  Improve estimations: define better estimations for testing tasks and front-end tasks
+  Keep tracking of current work on YouTrack: adding spent time at the end of the working day Improve DB definition

 > Propose one or two